Muss33/Muss33/README.md

 - 👋 Hi, I’m @Muss33
-- 👀 I’m interested about how does a machine works
+- 👀 I’m interested in programming in general
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently starting the University